The Second Vatican Council taught that the celebration of the Eucharist is the “source and summit” of the life of the Catholic Church.

 Normally, the Exploring Catholic Faith course runs from November to June, and aims to prepare adults who are thinking about becoming members of the Catholic Church.
 It is also known as the Rite of Christian Initiation of Adults (RCIA).

-Weekly sessions are held in St Anne’s Pastoral Centre or church, and are led by an experienced team, with contributions from the clergy.
+Weekly sessions are currently held in St Anne’s Pastoral Centre or church, and are led by an experienced team, with contributions from the clergy.

 A few points about the course: